 3.5 Procedure for Implementing and Appealing University Council Actions

 Any action approved by the University Council shall go into effect immediately or at a date specified.
-In the event that the approval of the Board of Trustees is required or deemed necessary, the action of the University Council shall not be effective until appropriate action is taken by the Board.
+In the event that the approval of the Board of Trustees is required or deemed necessary, the action of the University Council shall not be effective until appropriate action is taken by the Board of Trustsees.
 Action of the University Council on matters affecting policy may be appealed by written petition of five percent or 500 members, whichever is smaller, of any constituency (faculty, student, supportive professional staff, operating staff) represented by a voting member of the University Council.
-Such petition shall be made to the president within 10 days of the official publication of the action.
-The president shall, if necessary, call a special meeting of the University Council or, in accordance with Section 126.96.36.199 of these bylaws, place the appeal on the agenda of the next regular meeting to require the University Council to reconsider the vote on the action taken.
+Such petition shall be made to the chair within 10 days of the official publication of the action.
+The chair shall, if necessary, call a special meeting of the University Council or place the appeal on the agenda of the next regular meeting to require the University Council to reconsider the vote on the action taken.

-3.6.1 The executive secretary of the University Council shall be provided by the president with an office, secretarial assistance, and the supporting resources pertaining thereto.
-The outgoing executive secretary shall prepare an annual office budget as part of the normal university budget process.
-The budget shall provide salaries for the executive secretary, secretarial assistance, as well as supporting resources pertaining to the office.
-The budget shall also include funding for the Office of the Ombudsman, the Faculty and SPS Personnel Advisor, and the Faculty Representative to the Illinois Board of Higher Education.
+3.6.1 The chair of the University Council/president of Faculty Senate shall serve full-time in that position for a one-year term beginning July 1.
+The chair shall be provided by the president with an office, secretarial assistance, and the supporting resources pertaining thereto.
+The outgoing chair shall prepare an annual office budget as part of the normal university budget process.
+The budget shall provide salaries for the chair, secretarial assistance, as well as supporting resources pertaining to the office.
+The budget shall also include funding for the Office of the Ombudsperson, the faculty personnel advisor, and the faculty representative to the Faculty Advisory Council to the Illinois Board of Higher Education.

-3.6.2 The executive secretary shall be paid from the budget of the academic department in which the individual holds rank and tenure for a regular nine month full-time appointment.
-That department shall be compensated by a transfer of funds from the budget of the University Council to support instructional costs incurred by the department as a consequence of the executive secretary's assignment to University Council duties.
-The actual allocation to the department shall be determined on the basis of discussions involving the department chair, the dean of the college, the executive vice president and provost, and the office of the president.
-The budget of the University Council shall also fund an additional two months' salary for the executive secretary.
+3.6.2 The chair shall be paid from the budget of the academic department in which the individual holds rank and tenure for a regular nine-month full-time appointment.
+That department shall be compensated by a transfer of funds from the budget of the University Council to support instructional costs incurred by the department as a consequence of the chair’s assignment to University Council duties.
+The actual allocation to the department shall be determined on the basis of discussions involving the department chair, the dean of the college, the executive vice president and provost, and the Office of the President.
+The budget of the University Council shall also fund an additional three months' salary for the chair.